booboo18/StreetNetworkLocalArea/README.md

 # StreetNetworkLocalArea
-This repository contains the code that applies modularity optimisation on the street network dual graph to identify street based local areas (Law 2017).
+This working repository contains the code that applies modularity optimisation on the street network dual graph to identify street based local areas (Law 2017).
 The repository contains code which borrows/adapts from [Python-Louvain](https://github.com/taynaud/python-louvain)  a python implementation for the louvain algorithm (Blondel et al 2008).

 # Setup
 The repository have been tested with the standard install of Anaconda Distribution which is a popular open source Python distribution platform.
 [Anaconda](https://docs.anaconda.com/anaconda/install/index.html)
 After setting up the python environment, clone the repository locally.

 # Running the script
-You can play with the script using the jupyter notebook in the repository called ```Street based Local Area.ipynb``` At the moment the code requires the street network shapefile (*.shp) file to be in the unprocessed folder.
-After this the script processes the graph and outputs the processed street network as a shape file in the processed folder.
-The notebook also makes a couple of image outputs.
-However at the moment, for better control of the visualisation, we suggest loading the shapefile into QGIS and plotting the graph using a user control style.
-If you want to run the code with your own graph, please put in your own street network file (*.shp) into the unprocessed folder.
+You can play with the script using the jupyter notebook entitled ```Street based Local Area.ipynb``` The code requires a street network shapefile (*.shp) as inputs where it then processes the graph using the modularity optimisation algorithm.
+At the moment the street network of Nicosia can be found in the unprocessed folder.
+Please replaces this with your own data.
+For better control of the visualisation, we suggest loading the shapefile into QGIS and plotting the graph.

-We hope to improve the I/O and the visualisation in the future.
+This is a working repository where we hope to improve the I/O and the visualisation in the future.

 # Dependencies for running locally
 * os